- Prerequisites and Terminology

 cat ../in/172172.txt | ./run -t plain -g geonames -top -o ../out 172172

 The vanilla download works most accurately with running English text.
 It even works on individual sentences.
-Geo-resolution accuracy increases however if the Geoparser has access to more context.
+Geo-resolution accuracy increases however if the Geoparser has access to more context, including other place names.
 On the other hand, the Geoparser is not well suited to process large documents made up of several sub-texts, e.g. a journal issue made up of articles.
-In the latter case it would be better to split the document into the articles first.
+In the latter case it would be better to split the document into the articles first and geo-parse each article individually.

 Other Useful Options for Running the Geoparser